Afghanistan

 Argentina

-Argentina is a significant player in the global dairy market, producing approximately 10.5 billion liters of milk annually.
-The country has a robust dairy infrastructure and exports 3.5 billion liters of dairy products each year.
-Despite facing challenges like a projected decline in milk output and financial crises, the industry is experiencing growth with technological advancements and increased production.
+Argentina is a major player in the global dairy market, producing 10.5 billion liters of milk annually with a strong processing infrastructure.
+The country exports 3.5 billion liters of dairy products each year, and its industry is characterized by innovative technologies and significant challenges, including economic pressures and legal issues.

 Armenia